Jayson Gaddis: Founder of The Relationship School

 01:00:52.40 – Jayson Gaddis

-Yeah, yeah, and there’s and there’s something very healing for adults if we get down on our knees and play with our little toddlers. it’s it’s amazing it was so healing for me I was a part time stay at home dad for 5 years My wife and I shared the parenting duties tell our kids till my son was 5 or 6 and it was I I would if I had to rewind the tapes I’d go back and do it exactly the same way.
-It was so freaking rewarding for me and it was triggering as hell because there was a lot of unfinished business I had between zero and five as a child that got activated by my 0 to five year old so that brought me back into therapy and had me work on some.
+Yeah, and there’s something very healing for adults, if we get down on our knees and play with our little toddlers, it’s amazing.
+It was so healing for me.
+I was a part time stay at home dad for 5 years.
+My wife and I shared the parenting duties tell our kids till my son was 5 or 6 and it was, I would if I had to rewind the tapes I’d go back and do it exactly the same way.
+It was so freaking rewarding for me and it was triggering as hell, because there was a lot of unfinished business I had between zero and five as a child, that got activated by my zero to five year old.
+So that brought me back into therapy and had me work on some.

 01:01:16.71 – Brian David Crane